atlasgurus/rulestone/README.md

 ```

 ## Contributing
 We love contributions!
-If you have any suggestions, bug reports, or feature requests, please open an issue on our [GitHub page]().
+If you have any suggestions, bug reports, or feature requests, please open an issue in our [tracker](https://github.com/atlasgurus/rulestone/issues).

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.